phts/NP-01_plugins/peppymeterbasic/readme.md

-## Basic Peppymeter for RPI
+## Basic PeppyMeter for RPI

 Noticeable changes:

+- Use my fork of [peppy meter repo](https://github.com/phts/NP-01_vu-meter) with more fixes and improvements
 - "Exit delay" option
-- Use my fork of [peppy meter repo](https://github.com/phts/NP-01_vu-meter) with more fixes and improvements
+- "Scale" option